kristiperreault/Cyberphysical-VR-Robotics/README.md

 - Should I try to use Parity?
 Or made a different Geth alternative?
 - How do I get/transfer Decentraland LAND?
 How do I work with LAND - building, publishing, etc?
 - What does being a Decentraland LAND owner look like?
+- What is AWS Greengrass IoT?
+Is that something I want to use here?
+- What are topics in AWS and how do I name and use them between services?
+- What is the alternative to using light nodes?
+- How do I interact with the DexterOS library?
+Will this work well with the AWS IoT Device SDK for C?
+- What is the difference between an API and an SDK?
+- How do I manage roles, policies, and permissions between the lambda function and the AWS IoT?
+- How will the robot communicate with the lambda function?
+- What is Infura and how do I work with it?
+- What is gas?
+What are gas prices and gas limits?
+- How do I convert between MANA and ether?
+- How will the transaction trigger the lambda function?
+- What part of the Infura library will I need to use?
+GetBalance, getBlock, getTransaction, etc?
+- How do I interact with my wallet?
+What is the link between Infura, MetaMask, and the lambda function?
+- What elements of the Web3 JS library should I be familiar with?
+- What should the code look like in the Decentraland scene for sending and receiving MANA/ether?
+- What languages should I be using?
+Will python, C, javascript, etc all work together ok?
+- What are smart contracts?
+Should we use this?
+- Are we transferring money on the main ethereum network or the testnet?
+What is the difference?

 ## Resources
 Embedded Platforms for Ethereum: